 Specifying Dynamic Properties

-In addition to the properties predefined for QML types, you can specify dynamic properties to add properties that would not otherwise exist for a particular type.
+Each predefined QML type has a set of predefined properties that you can specify values for.
+You can add custom properties that would not otherwise exist for a particular type.
 You bind the properties to dynamic expressions to define global properties for an object that can be read by other objects.
 For example, you can specify global properties for the root object that you can use in the child objects.

 For example, to specify spacing between UI elements, you could define a margin for an object of a QML type that does not have a margin property, and then use bindings to refer to the value of the margin property from other objects.

-You can specify dynamic properties for objects in the Connections view.
+You can add properties for objects in the Connections view, Properties tab.

 - Select the (Add) button to add a dynamic property for the currently selected item.
 The item ID is displayed in the Item column.